 Without any planning, I flew to Chandigarh with Kruti - a colleague turned friend, hired a cab and we were on our way to Kasol.
 The wide Chandigarh roads led us to the narrow, zigzag mountain roads.
-We drove along Parvati, one of the most violent rivers in India throughout our way to Kasol.
+We drove along Parvati, one of the most violent rivers in India.
 We stopped to dip our feet in the freezing water of the river.
 The temperature was dipping as we were climbing up the mountain.
 The wind was pleasant and the landscape had completely changed.
 It was rocky and green.
-Slowly I forgot about office, people back home, my routine, problems etc. We stayed a night in a hotel at Sundar Nagar.
+Somehow I completely forgot about office, people back home, my routine, problems etc. We stayed a night in a hotel at Sundar Nagar.
 The next morning, as we moved towards our destination, the already narrow road turned even narrower and we were surrounded by dense forest.
 We could hear the river rumble.

 We spotted a bridge that could take us to the other side of the river.
-To reach there, we had to cross a dingy path in the rain which we obviously did.
-This bridge seemed fragile and narrow at the same time we could see the current of the river below was insane, but crazy us - we had to cross the bridge.
+To reach there, we were to cross a dingy path in the rain which we obviously did.
+This bridge seemed fragile and narrow and the current of the river beneath it was insane, but we were crazy - we had to cross the bridge.